How to Renew Your Car Registration in Florida

 Typically, you will begin to incur delinquent fees if you do not renew your vehicle’s registration credentials before the 11th calendar day of the following month.
 If you drive with an expired registration for long enough, you may even be charged with a felony.

-To easily apply for tag renewal before your vehicle’s license plates expire, you may complete the process online, in person or via the MyFlorida mobile app.
+To easily apply for license plate tag renewal before your vehicle’s registration expires, you may complete the process online, in person or via the MyFlorida mobile app.

 Online renewal is the most convenient method for most Florida residents, but you may choose to visit a local service center if you prefer to complete the process in person.
-Review the sections below to learn more about the steps you must take to renew your registration credentials before they expire.
+Review the sections below to learn more about the process to renew your registration credentials before they expire.

 Florida License Plate Renewal Application Requirements